connectrpc/conformance/README.md

 You'll need Docker running on your machine and the test suite uses Docker Compose.
 You can run the tests using `make test-docker-compose`.

+> The following will no longer be needed once `connect-go` is public.

+For our NPM tests, we need to pull private packages, `connect-web` and `protobuf-es` from the NPM registry.
+This requires you to set a `NPM_TOKEN` env var in the environment you are running the tests from.

 ## Support and Versioning

 `connect-crosstest` works with: